 Lower risk unlikely to be moved around frequently

-Phone or Tablet computer chargers (iPad)
+Phone or tablet computer chargers (iPad)

 5 yearly

-Applies to both personal or CDU property
+Applies to both personal and/or University property

-Office Equipment – Non-Hostile Environment
+Office Equipment – non-hostile environment

 5 yearly

-Toasters, sandwich makers, Refrigerators, coffee machines and kettle and extension leads
+Toasters, sandwich makers, refrigerators, coffee machines and kettle and extension leads

 5 yearly